suryamarthen-prog/class-template/README.md

 You are expected to:
 - attend all lectures,
 - solve all assignments,
-- submit ten checks for understanding, and
-- design and implement a final project.
+- finish a final project.

 ### Attendance